 For photography at more typical ranges, though, the Edge Plus’s suite of cameras perform well, and it’s only in comparison with other flagships that they don’t quite match up.
 Much like on previous Motorola phones, the cameras lose clarity in low light: bricks, blades of grass, and other such details are less distinguishable in shadow than they would be in photos taken with a Samsung Galaxy S20, say.

-But as long as you’re not taking most of your photos after dusk, the Edge Plus’s cameras keep up.
 The 25MP front-facing camera similarly struggles more than those on comparable handsets in low light, but is otherwise capable and takes sharp photos.

 Motorola has kept its usual interface for its camera app – that is to say, it’s sparse.
 If you want a mode other than standard photo or video, you’ll have to open a menu to find it.
 Zooming via the virtual button increments on the left side (0.5x, 1x, 3x) is oddly difficult to tap between these, so we recommend pinching to zoom, but there are some bright spots: it’s easy to activate manual photo mode (tap the ‘M’ button at the top next to the settings cog), and tap the arrow at the bottom to adjust the various settings, from ISO and white balance to focus.